MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

     1. Create connections for all connection references.
     1. Start all flows, including starting child flows before parent flows.
     1. For any HTTP triggered flows, retrieve the new URL and place it in any calling apps or flows to refresh those references.
-1. Note that if flows in the source environment were left on, then they should be turned off as flows in the target environment are turned on.
+1. If flows in the source environment were left on, then they should be turned off as flows in the target environment are turned on.

 ### Post-migration process for Power Apps